archival-0x/ghostpass/README.md

 * __Offline clients__ ( i.e KeePass) don't enable for fast distribution across hosts and portability.
 They share a unified filetype that require KeePass-compliant client implementations in order to open.
 * __Deterministic password managers__, which are able to produce memory-less and session-less cryptographically secure passwords, fail because of varying password policies and the inability to keep state.
 Read more [here](https://tonyarcieri.com/4-fatal-flaws-in-deterministic-password-managers).

-We aim to fix these problems through a novel protocol that keep cryptographic insecurity at a minimum, enable for maximum portability, while still securely keeping state.

-Ghostpass is __NOT__ a singular password manager, but rather a protocol that can be employed through various languages and technologies.
-For more information about the designof the cryptographic protocol and an evaluation of its security, refer to the whitepaper (TODO).

 ## install

 With `pip` (TODO):